boltops-tools/lono/docs/_docs/directory-structure.md

 title: Directory Structure
 ---

-A basic lono project usually likes something like this:
+A basic lono project usually looks something like this:

 ```sh
 .